Intro to Rock Climbing and Via Ferrata in Spain

 Climbing

-The climbing gets underway this morning, with a short drive to the crag, set in the stunning Sierra de Aitana.
-Your guide will organise the equipment, give you a full run-through of safety considerations, and get you warmed up.
-In teams you'll climb a variety of routes on a top rope, starting on easy routes followed by some abseiling techniques, learning communication protocols and self-rescue manoeuvres.
-Top rope is a very safe way of climbing and the perfect introduction method.
-If you were to fall from a route or need a rest, you simply hang from the rope at the point of the fall, where you can either resume the climb or be lowered to the bottom.
-The selected routes are all suitable to try out as a beginner and range from very easy up to intermediate grades.
-Most of the routes have plenty of good hand and footholds, but as you go up the grades your strength, technique and route planning will be tested.
-Pause for a picnic lunch and cold drinks from a nearby mountain hut before pushing your skills further in the afternoon, finally wrapping up with a sundowner as the sun sets behind the Bernia ridge.
-Then it’s back to the pensión for dinner and some well-earned rest after an epic first day.
+The climbing gets underway this morning, with a short drive to the crag in the stunning Sierra de Aitana.
+Your guide will sort the gear and fully run through the safety basics before getting you warmed up.
+Working in small teams, you’ll tackle a mix of top rope routes, starting with the easy ones.
+Along the way, you’ll learn abseiling techniques, communication protocols and self-rescue manoeuvres.
+Top rope climbing is a safe and beginner-friendly way to get started – if you slip or need a rest, you simply hang from the rope until you’re ready to either carry on or lower down.
+The selected routes range from very easy to intermediate, offering plenty of opportunities to test your strength, technique and route planning as you progress.
+Most of the climbs have generous hand and footholds, making them ideal for learning.
+You’ll break for a picnic lunch and a cold drink at a nearby mountain hut, then build on your skills in the afternoon.
+The day ends with a sundowner as the sun dips behind the Bernia ridge, before heading back to the pension for dinner and a well-earned rest.

 Day 3